robak86/hardwired/README.md

 - `scope.bind(definition).toValue(value)`: Replaces a definition with a static value.
 - `scope.bind(definition).to(otherDefinition)`: Redirects a definition to another one.
-- `scope.bind(definition).decorate(decoratorFn)`: Wraps the original instance with additional functionality.
+- `scope.bind(definition).decorated(decoratorFn)`: Wraps the original instance with additional functionality.
 - `scope.bind(definition).configured(configureFn)`: Modifies the instance after it's created.
 - `scope.bind(definition).define(factoryFn)`: Completely redefines how the instance is created.